gumyr/build123d/docs/introductory_examples.rst

 ---------------------------------------------------

-BuildPart parts can also be transformed using an offset, but in this case with a 3D :class:`~build_generic.Offset`.
+BuildPart parts can also be transformed using an offset, but in this case with a 3D :class:`~operations_generic.offset`.
 Also commonly known as a shell, this allows creating thin walls using very few operations.
 This can also be offset inwards or outwards.
-Faces can be selected to be "deleted" using the ``openings`` parameter of :class:`~build_generic.Offset`.
+Faces can be selected to be "deleted" using the ``openings`` parameter of :class:`~operations_generic.offset`.

 Note that self intersecting edges and/or faces can break both 2D and 3D offsets.